SarthakJShetty/Bias/README.md

 	1. <strong><a title="Scraper" href="https://github.com/SarthakJShetty/Bias/tree/master/Scraper.py/">Scraper</a>:</strong> This component scrapes scientific repository for publications containing the specific combination of keywords.

-	2. <strong><a title="Analyzer" href="https://github.com/SarthakJShetty/Bias/tree/master/Analyzer.py/">Analyzer</a>:</strong> This component collects and measures the frequency of select keywords in the abstracts database.

-	3. <strong><a title="Cleaner" href="https://github.com/SarthakJShetty/Bias/tree/master/Cleaner.py/">Cleaner</a>:</strong> This component cleans the corpus of text retreived from the repository and rids it of special characters that creep in during formatting and submission of manuscripts.
+	2. <strong><a title="Cleaner" href="https://github.com/SarthakJShetty/Bias/tree/master/Cleaner.py/">Cleaner</a>:</strong> This component cleans the corpus of text retreived from the repository and rids it of special characters that creep in during formatting and submission of manuscripts.

+	3. <strong><a title="Analyzer" href="https://github.com/SarthakJShetty/Bias/tree/master/Analyzer.py/">Analyzer</a>:</strong> This component collects and measures the frequency of select keywords in the abstracts database.

 	4. <strong><a title="NLP Engine" href="https://github.com/SarthakJShetty/Bias/tree/master/NLP_Engine.py/">NLP Engine</a>:</strong> This component extracts insights from the abstracts collected by presenting topic modelling.

 	5. <strong><a title="Visualizer" href="https://github.com/SarthakJShetty/Bias/tree/master/Visualizer.py/">Visualizer</a>:</strong> This component presents the results and data from the Analyzer to the end user.

 ## 3.0 How it works:
-1. Representation of how the pipeline works to, i) retrieve publications, ii) clean the data, iii) infer topics and iv) present results.

 <img src="assets/Bias.png" alt="Bias Pipeline">